tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 Reine and I don't waste a second.
 We pull her to her feet, supporting her as we continue our desperate race through the disintegrating riverboat.
 The Nightingale is a labyrinth of chaos, but we push forward, driven by the need to survive, to see the light of day once more.

-As we navigate the twisting corridors, the ship lurches violently, throwing us against the walls.
+As we navigate the twisting corridors, the ship lurches suddenly, throwing us against the walls.
 We cling to each other, steadying ourselves as best as we can.
 The sound of the ship tearing itself apart is deafening, a cacophony of destruction that threatens to overwhelm us.

 Surviving cultists scatter in all directions, some in a blind panic, others seemingly entranced, embracing the cataclysm with open arms as if it were the divine rapture they had been promised.